wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ## Notes

-[^1]: If the elements are not arranged in a line, we will not be able to determine the middle element.
-However, the elements of any finite set can be arranged in a line.
-It seems to be said that every finite set can be _linearly ordered_.
+[^1]: Only if the elements are arranged in a line, which seems to be said that $S$ can be _linearly ordered_.
+However, it seems that, in fact, _every_ set can be linearly ordered.